Bill-Nye-TheGuy/Capstone-Docker/README.txt

 	8.Wait for the deploy to finish it will output the URL to navigate to the website.
 Optional:
 	Use your favorite python editor to alter or test the website.
-	To run the website locally run CD in to the repository and use CMD to input "streamlit run "
+	To run the website locally, CD into the repository and use CMD to input "streamlit run MLAccentRecognizer.py"